Service Account Definition

 - Regular auditing.
 Continually observe how each service account is being used.
 Unusual behavior can be a sign of a data breach, so track security incidents often.
 This step can also be useful for complying with data security regulations.

 - Minimal privileges.
-You only want to give each user account the bare minimum privileges it needs to perform its job.
+You only want to give each user account the bare minimum privileges it needs to perform its job, based on the Principle of Least Privilege (PoLP).
 This strategy minimizes the amount of damage a hacked account can create.

 Building on the last point, you don’t want multiple applications sharing the same service account if possible.
 If the account goes down or is breached, then all the software using it will be impacted.
 It’s also much easier to audit this type of account, as the exact application using it is clear.

 Get Your 1:1 Meeting Today